Sources of International Law

 For more on derogations and human rights law see the website of the Rule of Law in Armed Conflict Project.

-It is important to note that international humanitarian law (IHL) does not have a system of derogations, as it is a body of law specifically designed to provide minimum protections during armed conflict.
+It is important to note that international humanitarian law (IHL) does not have a system of derogations, as it is a body of law specifically designed to provide minimum protection during armed conflict.

 Customary international law